Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Apply for a birth certificate at the registry office

-Within the first weeks after birth, the child must be registered with a health insurance company.
-If both parents are publicly insured, the registration usually takes place through the family insurance of one parent.
-If one parent is privately insured, different regulations may apply.
+Within the first weeks after birth, the child must be registered with a health insurance fund.
+If both parents are covered by statutory insurance, the registration usually takes place through the family insurance of one parent.
+If one parent has private insurance, different rules may apply.

 Apply for child benefit

-The child benefit is a financial support from the state and can be applied for directly after birth.
-The application is submitted to the family benefits office of the Federal Employment Agency.
+The child benefit is a monetary support from the government and can be applied for immediately after the birth.
+The application is submitted to the family office of the Federal Employment Agency.

 Apply for parental allowance

-The parental allowance financially supports parents during the parental leave.
+The parental allowance provides financial support to parents during the parental leave.
 It is applied for at the responsible parental allowance office and is based on the parents' income before the birth.
 The application should be submitted as early as possible, as processing can take several weeks.

 Additional official procedures for unmarried parents

-If the parents are not married, two more formalities must be completed:
+If the parents are not married, two additional formalities must be completed:

 Foldable content